 Morgan founded Horse Show Ventures in 2002 working with a strong community of experienced equestrians, trainers, judges, and exhibitors, to develop a show series that celebrated a sense of community, passion for the sport, and welcomed riders of all levels.
 Since that time Horse Show Ventures has produced all levels of shows from schooling shows, locally rated series in Georgia, North Carolina, South Carolina, Alabama, Florida, and Arizona. as well as USEF A & C rated shows throughout the region.

 Morgan's family has been involved in equestrian sport for three (now five) generations, starting with her Grandmother pioneering the way with a pony breeding farm in Amherst, Ohio in the 1930's.
 Morgan owned and operated Hidden Hill Farm in Alpharetta, Georgia which was a training and boarding facility, rehabbing off-the-track Thoroughbreds into show horses long before TIP (Thoroughbred Incentive Program) became a reality.

 Horses are a family passion, and two of Morgan's four daughters continue to be actively involved in producing the show series.

 Regan has worked closely with her sister, Chelsea, riding, training, and working as a groom.
-While completing her degree in Communications from the University of Georgia, Regan taught riding lessons a local farms in the Athens area and worked at the horse shows.
+While completing her degree in Communications from the University of Georgia, Regan has taught riding lessons at local farms in the Athens area and worked at the horse shows.